-The Internet of Technology is another trend that provides practical advantages for users and new gaps to exploit for cybercriminals.
+The Internet of Things is another trend that provides practical advantages for users and new gaps to exploit for cybercriminals.
 As more businesses begin to adopt wireless IoT machines, attackers will seek out networked equipment that falls outside of their security net’s immediate radar to begin infiltrating their systems.

 6. Legacy Systems

 Legacy technology will present one of the biggest network gaps in the next few years.
 Both outdated software and hardware that has been repurposed for Internet-facing functionality will offer hackers weaker touchpoints to break past.
 Legacy ERP systems have already become a target of attackers and the future will see renewed focus on machines with out-of-date security drivers.

 The good news is that incident after incident has finally made the public aware of just how ubiquitous cybersecurity practices must be.
 Experts have slowly noted growth in network security guideline adoption and compliance among several businesses, as well as increasingly in private life with personal networked tools.
 Cybersecurity in 2019 will feature a much more cyber aware population, even if generally only at a basic level of knowledge.